KhalidHamdi/Skin-disease-Detection/README.md

 pip install uuid

-// dont install this one if you will run without firebase storage. pip install firebase_admin
+// don't install this one if you will run without firebase storage. pip install firebase_admin